sagaragarwal94-archives/github-search/README.md

 Link:- http://127.0.0.1:5000/home/

-Problems:-
-    1. Second Click on "Sort By Name" Not working.
+Problem:-
-    2. Tried to access json_obj by session but failed.
+    1. Tried to access json_obj by session/g object but failed.

-If 2nd problem gets solve then 1st problem will also get solve.